Known for a durable construction with heavy-duty vinyl, EVA foam, and thickness. Various sizes and colors available for purchase. Foldable.

 Although tumbling mats have a simple design, there can be quite a lot of variation between brands and models.
 Everyone has different things that are important to them in a tumbling mat, be it surface material, thickness, durability, or even color.
 The activities for which you plan to use your mats dictate which traits are most important and how you should balance those traits with cost.
 Further, tumbling mats may need to be purchased in multiples, depending on the activity you’re doing.
 Keep this in mind when assessing your choices.

-Read our convenient shopping guide to learn what you need to know to buy the right tumbling mats for your sporting needs.
+Learn what you need to know to buy the right tumbling mats for your sporting needs.

 When buying any sporting equipment, one of the most important things is the durability of the product.
 Sporting goods are meant to take a fair amount of abuse, and tumbling mats are no exception.
 Consider the sport for which you use the mats, the make and material of the mats, and how often they’re used.